 Once the trend is established, wait for a pullback.
 If there is no trend, or it is unclear, don't utilize this strategy.

-For an engulfing candle strategy signal during a downtrend, wait for the price to pull back.
-Continue to wait until a down candle engulfs an up candle.
-Enter short as soon as the down candle moves below the open of the up candle (bottom of the real body of the up candle) in real-time.
-There is no need to wait for the candle to complete.
+During a downtrend, wait until a down candle engulfs an up candle.
+Enter a short trade as soon as the down candle moves below the opening price (the bottom of the real body) of the up candle in real time.
+There is no need to wait for the candle to be completed.

 Once a trade is initiated using the engulfing candle strategy, place a stop loss above the recent high for short positions, and below the recent low for long positions.

+A rule of thumb is to make sure your winners are at least one-and-a-half times as big as your losers; two times bigger is even better.
 Therefore, measure the distance between your entry point and where you placed the stop loss.
-For example, if it is $0.30 in a stock, that is your risk.
-Your target price should be at least one-and-a-half times greater than that, or $0.45.
-Therefore, hold the trade for at least a $0.45 gain to compensate yourself for the risk you've taken.
+For example, if it is 30 cents, that is your risk.
+Your target price should be at least one-and-a-half times greater than that, or 45 cents.
+Therefore, hold the trade for at least a 45-cent gain to compensate yourself for the risk you've taken.

-If the trend threatens to reverse -- by making a higher high and higher low (not necessarily in that order) during a downtrend and short trade, or by making a lower high and lower low during an uptrend and long trade -- exit the trade.
+If the trend threatens to reverse—by making a higher high and higher low (not necessarily in that order) during a downtrend and short trade or by making a lower high and lower low during an uptrend and long trade—exit the trade.

-An engulfing candle strategy signal doesn't mean the trend will always resume, that is why a stop loss is mandatory.
+An engulfing candle strategy signal doesn't mean the trend will always resume.
+That is why a stop loss is mandatory.